lgan1989/node-spotify-webhelper/README.md

 node-spotify-webhelper
 ======================

+###MODIFICATION:

+Used cachedRequest to avoid invalid oauth token error. (especially for those who use the script with tmux status)

 Node.js interface for the Spotify WebHelper API, based on this great article: http://cgbystrom.com/articles/deconstructing-spotifys-builtin-http-server/

 The API interacts with the SpotifyWebHelper process via HTTP.
 For windows, the module checks whether SpotifyWebHelper.exe is running, and try to run it if not.